MicrosoftDocs/VBA-Docs/outlook/Concepts/Creating-Form-Regions/specify-the-location-of-a-form-region-in-a-custom-form.md

 <formRegionType>adjoining</formRegionType>
 ```

-You can use the resulting custom form to display items of the same message class as the original standard form, or you can assign a derived message class for the custom form and use the custom form to display only items of the derived message class.
+Use the resulting custom form to display items of the same message class as the original standard form, or you can assign a derived message class for the custom form and use the custom form to display only items of the derived message class.

 ### To add multiple form regions to the default page